CraigYanitski/kosmatau3d/README.md

 ## Other Features

 It was necessary to create a version to initialise a single voxel.
 This is now the default version of initialising a `Voxel` instance, and it requires passing all of the needed arguments as kwargs.
-This feature can hopefully be used in the subgrid model of Stefano Ebagezio Daniel Seifried.
+This feature can hopefully be used in other models that are unable to see the effect of the inhomogeneity of PDRs.

 ## Ongoing Development